Topics

 If you’re leaving your job or retiring, you can get health insurance without having to pass the usual medical requirements.
 But you must make the switch within 60-90 days of your work benefits ending.

-Replacement plans can be especially useful for people who may have medical issues and may not get the best rates from a regular medically underwritten health policy, such as people who are older.
+Replacement plans can be especially useful for people who may have medical issues and may not get the best rates from a regular medically underwritten health policy, such as senior individuals.

 Author Photo